dbeinhauer/mcs-source/working_log.md

                 - FC created outputs for each layer that will be passed further
 - variant 1:
     - FC only for generating outputs
-    - problem with memory alocation
+    - problem with memory allocation
         - problematic part in weights constrains (for Inh/Exc) -> too much memory consuming
         - after that solved -> still problems with large time intervals
             - it would be probably necessary to trim the time intervals to smaller chunks